An analysis of Rob Miles's 2016 Bitshift Variations in C Minor.

 Now start experimenting:

-• Run the code and listen to the music.
+- Run the code and listen to the music.

-• Comment all but one of the g(...) lines and listen.
+- Comment all but one of the

-• Modify the last parameter to g(...) and listen.
+lines. - Modify the last parameter to

-We find that there are four voices playing at different speeds and octaves.
-The g() function is the PCM generator, adding voices is mixing them, and i is the clock.
+We find that there are four voices playing at different speeds

 Sawtooth Sound